-Fully double flowers on upright stems Dianthus ‘Pink Kisses’ was bred for pots, but don’t let that stop you from using it in the garden too, this plant can do it all!
-The plants are nice and uniform with dense branching and plenty of flower power.
+Uniform plants with dense branching and plenty of fully double flowers on upright stems, Dianthus ‘Pink Kisses’ was bred for pots, but don’t let that stop you from using it in the garden too, this Dianthus can do it all!

 The petals are soft pink with a deeper, magenta pink kiss in the centre.
 They have a soft, spicy fragrance and last well in a vase.
 They are even self cleaning.

 Dianthus are renowned for their extensive flowering season, ease of care and durability.
-Plant Dianthus ‘Pink Kisses’ in beds, along pathways, underneath roses, in pots or rockeries.
-The mounding foliage forms tidy, dense clumps which are inundated with blooms .
+Plant in beds, along pathways, underneath roses, in pots or rockeries.
+The mounding foliage forms tidy, dense clumps which are inundated with blooms.